staplehorsey/always_on/llm_server/README.md

 The server is configured for optimal performance on the GTX 1080 Ti with memory constraints:
 - Uses float16 precision (bfloat16 not supported on compute capability < 8.0)
-- 4096 token context window (reduced for memory efficiency)
+- 2048 token context window (reduced for memory efficiency)
-- 4-bit GPTQ quantization for reduced memory usage
+- TinyLlama 1.1B model (optimized for consumer GPUs)
-- 70% GPU memory utilization
+- 80% GPU memory utilization
 - Single sequence processing
 - Memory expansion enabled via PyTorch settings